Strategic Plan and Mission

 NASA Mission

-The Plan creates a Strategic Enterprises framework to communicate to external constituents and contribute to national priorities.
-The six NASA Strategic Enterprises are:
+The Plan creates a framework to communicate to external constituents and contribute to national priorities.
+The four NASA Mission Directorates are:

 CaSGC Mission